-Jackson-Leathers holds a Bachelor's degree in business administration-management from Park College and a Master's degree in public administration from the Bloch School of Public Administration at the University of Missouri-Kansas City.
+Ms. Jackson-Leathers holds a bachelor's degree in business administration-management from Park College and a master's degree in public administration from the Bloch School of Public Administration at the University of Missouri-Kansas City.
 She is a graduate of both the Kauffman FastTrac New Ventures program and the Kansas City Tomorrow program.
-She is a former commissioner of the Greater Kansas City Housing Authority, is currently on the advisory board of Brush Creek Community Partners and on the board of directors of the Ewing Marion Kauffman School.
+She is a former commissioner of the Greater Kansas City Housing Authority, and currently serves on the boards of Visit KC and Kauffman School.

 Hannah Lofthus, (Founder and Chief Executive Officer): Non-voting Officer

 Hannah Lofthus is the founder and Chief Executive Officer of the Ewing Marion Kauffman Schools in Kansas City, Missouri.
 Before entering EMKS, under a third of the founding class passed their 4th grade state exams.
 Four years later, the same students outperformed 93% of the state in English Language Arts, 96% of the state in Science, and 99% of the state in Mathematics.
 A five year study conducted by Mathematica Policy Research shows that students that attend the Kauffman School for three years achieve an average of 4.61 years learning in math and 4.64 years learning in reading.
 This impact, measured in additional years learning, is nearly double the impact of charter schools in Boston and New York City and 2.5 times greater than KIPP middle schools nationwide.
 Notably, the Kauffman School achieved these results in its first four years of operation.